 get_query_examples— retrieve example queries for datasource types

 The configurable categories are the key design decision.
-Grafana’s full tool surface would consume ~16K tokens of context window — far too much for most agents.
+Grafana’s full tool surface would consume significant context window space — the team actively reduced token costs in v0.12.0.
 The --disable-<category> and --enabled-tools flags let you trim this to exactly the tools you need.
 Want just Prometheus and dashboards?
 Disable everything else.
 Want incident response?
 Enable incidents and OnCall, disable querying.
 This is the most granular tool management of any MCP server we’ve reviewed.

 Setup